 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The osprey is one of the most widely distributed birds in the world, found on every continent except Antarctica.
-The population declined rapidly between 1950 and 1980 due to DDT use, loss of breeding habitat and poaching.
-The banning of DDT in combination with state conservation programs has allowed the osprey to make a comeback throughout the United States.
-The osprey is considered endangered in Indiana.
+The osprey is one of the most widely distributed birds in the world.
+It is found on every continent except Antarctica; however, the population declined rapidly between 1950 and 1980.
+The causes were DDT use, loss of breeding habitat and poaching.
+The banning of DDT and initiation of state conservation programs have allowed the osprey to make a comeback throughout the United States.
+In Indiana, the osprey is on the state endangered species list.

 |Year||Number of Nests|